-Before you can do anything on your computer, you would first need to boot your system into Safe Mode so that you would be able to access the Windows operating system and no BSOD error message would appear.
+Before you can fix your computer, you first need to boot into Safe Mode.
+This will allow you access to the Windows operating system without having to worry about the BSOD error message appearing.

 To boot in Safe Mode, check out the steps below to guide you through the process.

 1. On your computer, turn it on and repeatedly tap on CTRL key + F8 on your keyboard.

 2. After that, the Boot Manager would appear on your computer.